 [Section 80I inserted by No. 80 of 2004 s.
 6.]

+80J.
+Forfeiture of unlawful material

+A court that convicts a person of an offence under section 79, 80, 80C or 80D may make an order for the forfeiture to the State, or the destruction or disposal, of any written or pictorial material in respect of which the offence was committed.

+[Section 80J inserted by No. 59 of 2006 s.
+19.]

 Part III — Offences against the administration of law and justice and against public authority

 Chapter XII — Disclosing official secrets